KotatsuApp/kotatsu-dl/README.md

 Options:
   --dest, --destination=<value>  Output file or directory path.
-Default is current directory --format=(cbz|zip|dir)         Output format --throttle                     Slow down downloading to avoid blocking your IP address by server --chapters=<numbers or range>  Numbers of chapters to download.
-Can be a single numbers or range, e.g. "1-4,8,11" or "all" -h, --help                     Show this message and exit
+Default is current directory --format=(cbz|zip|dir)         Output format
+  -j, --jobs=<int>               Number of parallel jobs for downloading --throttle                     Slow down downloading to avoid blocking your IP address by server --chapters=<numbers or range>  Numbers of chapters to download.
+Can be a single numbers or range, e.g. "1-4,8,11" or "all" -v, --verbose                  Show more information -h, --help                     Show this message and exit

 Arguments: